10 best focusing techniques

 When this camera focus option is selected the camera will continue to focus the lens as long as the shutter release button is half-pressed, or the AF button is pressed.

-This makes it a very good option when photographing moving subjects because the camera will adjust the focus distance as the subject moves.
+This makes it a very good option when photographing moving subjects because the camera will continuously adjust the focus distance as the subject moves round the frame.

 Some even allow you to specify how quickly the camera should respond to changes in subject distance to avoid the subject going out of focus when a stadium pillar, for example, momentarily blocks the view.